LowByteFox/buchta/readme.md

 * Directories

-`static`, directory that holds all static content, such as images, videos, etc `middleware`, directory that holds all middleware for routes
+`static`, directory that holds all static content, such as images, videos, etc <br>
+`middleware`, directory that holds all middleware for routes